mxenabled/hush/README.md

 is highly recommended that the token you generate has **read-only access**, for security purposes.
 Hush does not currently have any need for write permissions at all.

-When you run this task, a file will be created in `<user home>/.config/hush` called `hush-config.json`.
+When you run this task, a file will be created in `~/.config/hush` called `hush-config.json`.
 This file will act as a fallback for scenarios that the Gitlab configuration is not supplied via parameters.
 This allows an organization to avoid committing tokens to source control.